M7-TROJAN/Back-End/Learning/Creating-a-Fake-Database-using-cSharp/README.md

 # Bogus - Fake Data Generator for .NET

+Hello Everyone I'm Mahmoud and This guide illustrates how to utilize C# in conjunction with the Bogus library to produce synthetic data.
 Bogus is a powerful and flexible fake data generator library for .NET.
 It allows you to create realistic-looking test data quickly, making it an excellent tool for unit testing, database seeding, and other scenarios where you need realistic but non-sensitive information.

 ## Installation